TaosNet and Blanca Telephone Forge Fail-Safe Internet Alliance

-ChileRoute.com connects the networks of TaosNet and Blanca Telephone Company in Alamosa with a huge FCC licensed 300 Mbps full duplex wireless link via a relay on San Antonio Mountain north of Tres Piedras.
+ChileRoute.com connects the networks of TaosNet and Blanca Telephone Company in Alamosa with 4 sets of FCC licensed full duplex wireless radios via a relay on San Antonio Mountain north of Tres Piedras.

 Batis describes TaosNet’s alliance with Blanca Telephone as a mutually beneficial partnership.
 “Our company, ChileRoute.com LLC, provides both TaosNet and Blanca Telephone with an alternate route to the Internet should either region experience a widespread telecommunications failure.
 TaosNet’s data networking expertise and Blanca’s telephone expertise creates a synergy that strengthens their ability to meet the future technical and business challenges of bringing affordable and reliable voice/data/video to Northern New Mexico and Southern Colorado.”